void

 Background

-Hungary (Magyar Királyság) is in this context the historical kingdom that from 1867 to 1918 was in a royal union with the Austria and which together with them constituted Austria-Hungary.
-The kingdom roughly included modern Hungary, Slovakia, Burgenland, Transylvania and the parts of present Ukraine that lies west of the Carpathians.
-Head of state was king I. Ferenc József (i.e. Franz Josef).
-In addition Croatia was a nominal kingdom under Hungarian rule with considerable autonomy.
+The kingdom roughly comprised modern Hungary, Slovakia, Burgenland, Transylvania and Banat (Romania), Vojvodina (Serbia) and the parts of present-day Ukraine that lie west of the Carpathians.
+The head of state was King I. Ferenc József (i.e. Franz Josef).
+In addition, Croatia was a nominal kingdom under Hungarian rule with considerable autonomy.

 Quote(s) from the novel